Adductor magnus muscle: Other animals

 In other tetrapods, the adductor magnus crosses the knee joint and inserts into the tibia.
 In humans, the distal part of the tendon detaches and becomes the medial collateral ligament of the knee.
 Because of this, the medial collateral ligament of the knee in humans may contain a few muscle fibres as an atavistic variation.

 Additional images

+Deep muscles of the medial femoral region; right side, anterior view.
+(After Gray.)

 Muscles of the iliac and anterior femoral regions.

 Cross-section through the middle of the thigh.

 Deep muscles of the medial femoral region.

 The arteries of the gluteal and posterior femoral regions.